 - Surroundings that appear distorted, blurry, tinted, artificial, or alternatively a heightened awareness and clarity of your surroundings – shifting your focus to peculiar details.

-- Distortions in your perception of time, such as recent events feeling like distant past, or memories from a while ago seems like they only just happened.
+- Distortions in your perception of time, such as recent events feeling like a distant past, or memories from a while ago seem like they only just happened.

 - Distortions of distance and the size and shape of objects.

 - Feelings that you’re an outside observer of your own thoughts, feelings, body, or parts of your body — for example, as if you were floating in the air above yourself, or as though your hands in front of you are not your own.

 - Feeling like a robot or that you’re not in control of your speech or movements.